dyhes/zulip/docs/translating/german.md

 **Informal.**

 Although written German tends to be quite formal, websites in German are usually following informal netiquette.
-As Zulip's guides are written in a more colloquial style, German translations should be rather informal as well.
+As Aloha's guides are written in a more colloquial style, German translations should be rather informal as well.

 **Don't use slang or regional phrases in the German translation:**